MalinkyZubr/Networking/Notes.md

 Data Link
 Physical        Link

-note: when people say "layer 2 problem," for instance, they mean with respect to the OSI model
+note: when people say `layer 2 problem,` for instance, they mean with respect to the OSI model

 ## intro to the CLI